daleao/sdv/WalkOfLife/README.md

     - Monsters can only be poached once.
     - **Cold Blood:**
         - Crit. power bonus caps at ×3 at Combat level 10.
 		- Cold blood builds faster if wielding a dagger.
+Steal chance is also higher with a dagger.
     - Your cold blood masks your presence, allowing you to mount an **Ambuscade:** Become invisible and untargetable.
 Back stabs are deadly.
 		- Failing to assassinate an enemy will instantly reveal your position, canceling the effect.
 - **Lv 5 - Rascal** - Slingshots deal up to 50% more damage from afar.
 60% chance to recover spent ammo. *Trick shots stun enemies for 5s.*